idealeer/xmap/README.md

 Simple commands and options to using XMap can be found in [USAGE](https://github.com/idealeer/xmap/blob/master/src/xmap.1.ronn).

+Check how to use DNS probing modules in [Issue #11](https://github.com/idealeer/xmap/issues/11).

 Watch the description video at [Pentester Academy TV](https://www.youtube.com/watch?v=wgdFham6P2Y).

 ## Paper